Artificial Human Intelligence: The role of Humans in the Development of Next Generation AI: Human-Level AI and Challenges/Perspectives

 \subsection{Transferability of human-specific attributes to machines}

-In order to transfer a human specific attribute (Ethics, Aesthetics, Coinciousness, Morality, Humor, Causality or Trust), it is a priority to define these attributes using a precise language.
-Without a clear systematic description, it would be hard to comprehend and even have a common consensus on their meanings.
-However, creating a clear understanding entails improving the precision of their dictionary definitions \cite{woodford2020modeling}, which might not be an easy task to perform in a mathematical sense.
-In fact, having precise definition for biological and metabolic events could sometimes be pretty hard to frame, which are analyzed historically using a branch of mathematics known as information theory \cite{stone2018principles}.
-In fact, imprecision in the development of human attributes could be beneficial in accurate and robust decision making processes.
+To transfer a uniquely human attribute—-such as ethics, aesthetics, consciousness, morality or trust—it is essential to define these attributes using clear and specific language.
+Without a clear systematic description, it would be {challenging} to have a common consensus on their meanings.
+However, creating a {common ground} entails improving the specificity of their mathematical definitions \cite{woodford2020modeling}.
+The difficulty of creating mathematical definitions is partly due to {the} noisy nature of their evolutionary development.
+In fact, the imprecision in the development of such human attributes can be shown to be beneficial in accurate and robust decision--making processes.